Law

 The

-notifications, Suicide attempts and emotionally upset people who
+with death notifications, Suicide attempts and emotionally upset

-have been traumatized.
-They also need someone to care for their
+people who have been traumatized.
+They also need someone to care

 ©